khiladikk/Numpy_Basics/Readme.txt

-Objectivev : To Learn the Basic of Python Library Called Numpy.
+##Objectivev : To Learn the Basic of Python Library Called Numpy.
-===

 Numpy is the core library for scientific computing in Python.
 It provides a high-performance multidimensional array object, and tools for working with these arrays.
 A numpy array is a grid of values, all of the same type, and is indexed by a tuple of nonnegative integers.
 The number of dimensions is the rank of the array; the shape of an array is a tuple of integers giving the size of the array along each dimension.